Before the Shot

 -

-Protection for your camera and lenses in case of rain or spray
+Protection for equipment in case of rain or spray

 -

-Morning sessions are strongly recommended due to light and wildlife activity.
+Morning sessions are strongly recommended due to light conditions and wildlife activity.

 Species You Can Expect to See